etoMvom/masterThesis/README.md

 ---
-# Classification of Biomedical Texts with Deep Learning: LSTM, GRU, and Self-Attention
+# Classification of Biomedical Texts with Deep Learning: LSTM, GRU, and Soft-Attention

 ---